This page provides the technical capabilities and limitations of the Cloud Analytics with Kafka® Connect offer.

 Public as well as private networking (vRack) can be used for all the offers.

-The database service's IP address is subject to change periodically.
+The Analytics service's IP address is subject to change periodically.
 Thus, it is advised not to rely on these IPs for any configuration, such as connection or egress policy.
 Instead, utilize the provided DNS record and implement CIDR-based egress policies for more robust and flexible network management.

 Private network considerations